KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 Success!
 Now we commit this to our program in block memory.

     110 LIST
-    7 SET : pixel ( n a - n' a' ) OVER $80 AND IF on ELSE OFF THEN
+    7 SET : pixel ( n a - n' a' ) OVER $80 AND IF on ELSE off THEN
     8 SET     SWAP 2* SWAP ;
     9 SET : row ( n a - ) 7 FOR pixel NEXT 2DROP ;
     FLUSH